These Are All the Slang Terms You'll Only Hear in the South

-Those precious Yanks might think “buggies” are irrelevant for anyone who doesn’t have a baby or use a horse for transportation.
+Those precious Yanks might think "buggies" are irrelevant for anyone who doesn't have a baby or use a horse for transportation.
 Not so in the South, though!
-This is just another word for a shopping cart.
+This is just southern slang for a shopping cart.

 Example: "Fill the buggy up with some chicken and dumplins."